 - What designation types are needed for participation/eligibility for certain federal or state programs

 Explore the interactive map for information about current shortage designations in Texas.

 Based on the statutes, regulations, and program requirements, HRSA automatically designate certain facilities as HPSAs.
 These Auto-HPSAs do not need to apply for designation but may need to submit data to determine eligibility for HRSA to calculate a score.

-CMS Certified Rural Health Clinics (RHCs) - RHCs must apply for and be approved as a National Health Service Corps site.
+- CMS Certified Rural Health Clinics (RHCs) - Apply for and be approved as a National Health Service Corps site.

 Healthcare Provider Assessment